svvvst/resume_generator/resume.md

 - Leveraged KPI analytics to coordinate a cross-functional assortment of teams to meet deadlines for hundreds of product/RFI reviews each month, satisfying design contract; drawing on extensive knowledge of project subject-matter experts, specs, and structure to do so.
 - Built VBA recommendation algorithm that reduced submittal distribution time from 12 to 3 min. avg. by parsing email keywords with RegEx, then applying boolean algebra prescribed in config file.
 - Cut document management process from 10 minute to 2 minute average with VBA and JavaScript programming; scraping the web-based document system, sorting files, adding data to local database.
+- Facilitated communication between contractors in-field and designers in-office to secure deadlines for hundreds of product/RFI reviews each month, leading to quicker resolution of field problems.
+- Streamlined multi-disciplinary review by 0.8 day avg. with development and implementation of collaborative review process based on employee experience feedback.
+- Identified and resolved issues during the review process, and coordinated with various teams and contractors to do so.
+- Documented and published aforementioned organizational knowledge to facilitate more direct communication between teams, increase adherence to review guidelines, and accelerate onboarding of fellow C.S. team members.
+- Maintained Projectwise document database throughout project lifecycle, filing shop drawings, RFIs, and other construction-related documentation.
+- Negotiated RFI costs with contractors at monthly meetings.

 ##  United Parcel Service, Inc.
 ###  Industrial Engineer
 ####  Melville, NY | 09/2017 - 02/2019

-- Deployed new automated conveyor system and conducted root cause analyses based on data and in-field research to resolve numerous scanning and mechanical issues with new conveyor system; coordinating with plant engineering, corporate technology group, and OEM.
 - Improved conveyor accuracy by 170 packages per day by developing Excel VBA algorithm to organize sort layout into equal-volume sets based on monthly statistics.
 - Developed daily, monthly, and yearly projections based on historical service demand and past operational performance metrics, applying basic statistical analysis in the process: linear regressions, fast Fourier transform, simple moving averages, standard deviation, etc.
+- Developed daily operating plans for projected daily operation performance/staffing requirements based on basic statistical analysis of historical service demand and operational performance metrics: linear regressions, sinusoidal regressions, moving averages, standard deviation, variance, etc.
 - Created Power BI dashboard to visualize real-time trailer volumes from queried scan data.
 - Authored report on tardy package arrival causes, employing data from Oracle database to pinpoint late-arriving accounts and revise pickup schedules, pushing operational peak volume back 40 minutes.
 - Built comprehensive data model with Jet SQL in MS Access, integrating data from databases, data warehouses, and intranet sites using self-taught SQL, Access, and Power BI skills
 - Provided resources and advice to fellow industrial engineering team members regarding how to leverage technologies such as MS Excel or Access to simplify rote day-to-day activities and gain access to otherwise-hidden business insights.
+- Deployed new automated conveyor system and conducted root cause analyses based on data and in-field research to resolve numerous scanning and mechanical issues with new conveyor system; coordinating with plant engineering, corporate technology group, and OEM.
+- Investigated service failure incidents and carried out root cause analysis, relying on scan data and personal knowledge of internal methods/processes to support operations’ in meeting operational excellence business requirements and KPIs.
+- Supported operations team regularly by responding to ad-hoc requests for coordination with other business divisions, resolution of IT or scan issues, explanation of technical aspects of UPS network, KPI reporting, etc.
+- Developed operation manual and trained team on procedures for new, automated conveyor including daily setup, area maintenance, safety, and staffing procedures.
+- Wrote and rolled out special operating plans for new Saturday sort operation, working closely with hub and package operations groups.
+- Identified root causes and resolved numerous automated scanning and mechanical issues with new conveyor system with assistance from plant engineering, corporate technology group, and OEM.
+- Optimized operator experience and improved conveyor accuracy by 170 packages per day by developing Excel VBA algorithm to organize sort layout into equal-volume sets based on monthly statistics.

 ###  Industrial Engineering Intern
 #### Uniondale, NY | 10/2017 - 02/18